Silent cheering

 St Patricks Primary School principal John Grant said “nothing in particular” had caused hugging to be replaced by high fiving or “a knuckle handshake”.

-“But in current day and age we are really conscious about protecting kids and teaching them from a young age that you have to be cautious,” Mr Grant said.
+“But in this current day and age we are really conscious about protecting kids and teaching them from a young age that you have to be cautious,” Mr Grant said.

 He said he had spoken to teachers about his decision to ban hugging and then the teachers had spoken to classes, instructing the children on different methods of showing affection.
 He had not sent any correspondence home to parents but said there would now be a letter going home on Monday.